iRail/tip-skip/README.md

 Field of study
 --------------
-Decent research is needed in search of possible solutions to our two solutions.
-First off let's start exporing the different SMS tickets to be considered (at this moment).
+Decent research is needed in search of possible solutions to our two approaches.
+First off let's start exploring the different SMS tickets to be considered (at this moment).

 ### [De Lijn](http://www.delijn.be/en/verkooppunten/sms_ticketing_copy.htm)